grdsdev/Replay/README.md

 ## CI guidance

-- Replay only records when explicitly enabled (`--enable-replay-recording`), so your CI runs stay playback-only by default.
+- Replay only records when explicitly enabled (for example `REPLAY_MODE=record`), so your CI runs stay playback-only by default.
 - Commit fixtures and keep them reviewed/redacted, just like any other test asset.

 ## Creating HAR files from browser sessions